abs711/The-way-of-the-future/README.md

-A dataset of egocentric vision, eye-tracking and full body kinematics from human locomotion in out-of-the-lab environments.
+A dataset of egocentric vision, eye-tracking and full body kinematics from about 24 hours of human locomotion in out-of-the-lab environments.
 The data can be accessed on figshare- https://figshare.com/s/06ef299a0cd56a5a998c

 ## Dataset storage format
 The data is stored in a hierarchical structure.
 Each leaf node (green, far right) is a file, stored in folders and